Strata Oil & Gas is focused on the exploration and development of carbonate-hosted bitumen in Western Canada.

 Strata Oil's Cadotte holdings consist of Cadotte Central, Cadotte West, and Cadotte East.

 Strata's two main projects Cadotte Central and Cadotte West are located just north of Shell Canada's Carmon Creek project and are contiguous to Husky's, Koch's, and Penn West's property holdings in Peace River.
 Strata's 2013 Technical Resource report identifies 3.41 Billion barrels of Petroleum-initially-in-place (PIIP) on 51 sections of our Cadotte Central and West projects (see our Edgar filings for the full resource reclassification report).
 A summary of this PIIP Resource is outlined in the table below:

-Most of the bitumen we discovered is contained in carbonates.
-This resource is within the Carbonate Triangle in the province of Alberta.
+The bitumen we have discovered is contained within the carbonates and sands formations.
+This is within the Carbonate Triangle in the province of Alberta.
 In particular, the majority of Strata's oil is resident in the Debolt Carbonate formation (Peace River Region).
-In general, the bitumen is viscous and does not flow easily.
-However, of the formations in the Carbonate Triangle, the Debolt has been shown to have favorable characteristics.
+In general, the bitumen requires thermal treatment.
+However, of the formations in the Carbonate Triangle, the Debolt has been shown to have characteristics which are favorable to production.

 In a Resource Reclassification report prepared by Norwest Corporation, a literary review was conducted of data and publications concerning pilot projects carried out in the carbonate of the Grosmont Formation, to better understand the potential behavior of similar carbonate in the Debolt Formation in the Cadotte area.
 It was found that: